mdopt.mps package#

 3) Mixed-canonical: all but one tensors are left or right isometries.
 This exceptional tensor will be hereafter called the orthogonality centre.

-The Matrix Product State is stored as a list of three-dimensional tensors.
-Essentially, it corresponds to storing each A[i] or B[i] as shown in fig.4c in reference [1].
+Essentially, this corresponds to storing each A[i] or B[i] as shown in fig.4c in reference [1].

 Class for finite-size canonical matrix product states with open boundary conditions.